bigfont/hello-wcf/README.md

 * Message exchange patterns (MEPS) include Request/Reply, OneWay, and Duplex.
 * FaultExceptions enable services to inform clients about exceptions.
 * Message protection levels include Signed, Signed and Encrypted, and Neither Signed nor Encrypted.

-Services pass serialized copies of objects not object references.
+* Services pass serialized copies of objects not object references.
 The serialization is generally in SOAP.

-Prefer interfaces for service contracts instead of classes unless you want speed & simplicity.
+* Prefer interfaces for service contracts instead of classes unless you want speed & simplicity.

-Use data contracts to enhance interoperability.
+* Use data contracts to enhance interoperability.

-Even void operations in a request/reply pattern block until they receive a response.
+* Even void operations in a request/reply pattern block until they receive a response.

-Explicity set the `Name` and `Namespace` properties of all supporting contract attributes (e.g. `ServiceContract`) to avoid naming collisions.
+* Explicity set the `Name` and `Namespace` properties of all supporting contract attributes (e.g. `ServiceContract`) to avoid naming collisions.

+# WCF Configuration

 The configuration goes into the hosts app.config file (or web.config) not the service libraries app.config file.
 The client element is only necessary if we are consuming a service.